Govt says Nawaz must shun stubbornness, come back

 Minister of State for Information and Broadcasting Farrukh Habib said the UK’s refusal to extend the stay of Nawaz Sharif on medical grounds had caused sleep loss to PMLN leadership.

-Reacting to the government statements, PMLN President and Leader of Opposition in the National Assembly Shehbaz Sharif criticised the PTI government for engaging in "petty politics" over the life of Nawaz Sharif and trying to "malign Pakistan’s reputation" by issuing controversial statements.
+Reacting to government statements, the PMLN President and Leader of the Opposition in the National Assembly Shehbaz Sharif criticised the PTI-led government for engaging in “petty politics” over the life of Nawaz Sharif and trying to “malign Pakistan’s reputation” by issuing controversial statements.

 He further stated that “politicising Nawaz Sharif’s life” is insensitive and inhumane.
 Regarding Nawaz Sharif’s stay in UK and the possibility of a return to Pakistan, Shehbaz Sharif said that it will be decided based on the doctors’ advice.